10 Best AI Detection Tools for Teachers & Professors – 2025

 Best AI Detection for Teachers and Professors (Continued)

-This AI detection tool is geared towards educators.
-It was adapted from Originality.AI’s detector, which was built for content marketers.
-Passed.AI’s AI Detection & Plagiarism model has been trained on GPT-J, GPT-NEO and GPT-3.
+Boasting a 99% AI-detection rate, Passed.ai is geared towards educators.
+It was adapted from Originality.ai’s detector, which was built for content marketers.
+Passed.ai‘s model has been trained on GPT-J, GPT-NEO, and GPT-3.
 It doesn’t require installing software, and once the text is pasted into the scanning box, a percentage is obtained.
 This score indicates the likelihood that the text was generated by AI.
 A Google Chrome extension provides additional checks to further verify the score.
 Signing up gives users a 5-day free trial, followed by a monthly subscription for $9.99.
+This basic subscription only allows you to scan 20,000 per month.
+Institutions that need more can contact Passed.ai for estimates.

 8) Turnitin AI Detection

-Turnitin recently came out with an AI writing detector, an AI detection tool accessible for institutions.
-For this reason, the tool is not easily accessible, requiring consultation with a sales representative.
+Long known as the go-to resource for plagiarism detection, Turnitin recently came out with an AI writing detector for institutions.
+The tool is not easily accessible, requiring consultation with a sales representative.
 Prices remain undisclosed, and individual licenses are not available to purchase.
 The product works in tandem with other Turnitin programs, such as Turnitin Originality.
-The software will break down a text into segments and rate the sections between 0 (human-produced) and 1 (AI-generated).

 9) Winston AI Detection

-Winston AI Detection calls themselves the “most trusted” among industry-leading AI content detection tools.
-It was designed for writers (including students), educators, and web publishers, and boasts a 99.6% accuracy rate.
-For $14 a month, users can try to ascertain if texts were written by ChatGPT-4.
+Billing itself as the “industry-leading AI detector,” winston.ai offers plans for both individuals and institutions.
+It was designed for writers (including students), educators, and web publishers, and boasts a 99.98% accuracy rate.
+For $12 a month, users can try to ascertain if texts were written by ChatGPT-4.
 The tool offers a percentage of the likelihood that the text was human-produced, and also checks for plagiarism.
-While the tool currently only checks English and French texts, AI detection in more languages is on its way.

 Best AI Detection for Teachers and Professors (Continued)

-Writer offers things like AI-generated writing templates and guides to an AI future.
-Yet it also provides an AI content detector.
-The free detector will check anything under 1,500 characters and can detect ChatGPT, as well as its offshoots (GPT-2, GPT-3, and GPT3.5).
-For educators, it may be helpful when a small portion of text, say, a paragraph, looks suspicious.
+Writer.com offers resources like AI-generated writing templates and guides to an AI future.
+However, it also provides an AI content detector.
+The free detector will check anything up to 5000 words.

-Finally, emphasize the fact that school is an environment which aims to foster academic and personal growth.
-Using AI may help a student understand how the technology works.
-Yet the student will miss out on all the mental exercises that lead to growth.
+Finally, emphasize the fact that school is an environment that aims to foster academic and personal growth.
 I’m talking about the way a brain collects, processes, and articulates information.
-Nor does AI foster individuality.
-Personally, I’d rather have my students turn in papers that show evidence of human error than a perfect and perfectly bland paper synthesizing average ideas.
-In this age of AI, I think educational institutions will place a new emphasis on the value of the creative process.
+Despite its merits, AI does not foster individuality.
+Personally, I’d rather have my students turn in papers that show evidence of human error than a perfect (and perfectly bland) paper that synthesizes mediocre ideas.
+In this age of AI, educational institutions must place new emphasis on the pedagogy of the writing process.